Molesey Hurst and First Golf Trick Shot

 First Known English Golf Course

 There are prior references to golf in England in the 16th and 17th centuries of varying authority.
-Some of these have been disproved, such as the one to golf by Queen Catherine of Aragon.
-It seems the word in her letter was the 'Scots' and not 'golf' at all.
-There are four other general references which can be place located and three of these are in London.
-The first two concern the eldest son of King James VI/I, Prince Frederick Henry, who is reported to have played golf in 1606 and c1608, probably in London, though exactly where is not certain.
+Some of these have been disproved, such as the one to the 'golf' in a letter by Queen Catherine of Aragon.
+It turned out that the word was the 'Scots' and not 'golf' at all.
+There are four other general references to golf that can be located in England and three of these are in London.
+The first two concern the eldest son of King James VI/I, Prince Henry, for which there are two records of him playing.
+The first is 1606 and is definitely at Richmond, and second was probably there as well or at least in London.
 Prince Henry died before his father, leaving his brother Charles to inherit the throne.
-After he lost the war with Parliament, King Chares I was held prisoner for nine months at Newcastle 1646-47, where he is reported to have played golf 'daily' on Shield Field.
+After he lost the Civil War with Parliament, King Chares I was held prisoner for nine months at Newcastle 1646-47, where he is reported to have played golf 'daily' on Shield Field.
 A decade later, during the Commonwealth, there is a reference to the protection of the rights of golfers on Tuttle (Tothill) Fields in Westminster, where Vincent Square is today.

 Molesey Hurst was the site of both cricket and horse racing in the early 18th century.
 Dozens of cricket matches are reported to have been played there starting from 1731 and there is a depiction of a cricket game there in 1780, which now hangs at the MCC.
 This is one of the earliest pictures of cricket.
 It clearly shows the sporting ground was where Hurst Park is today.
 David Garrick's villa can be seen in the background on the other side of the river.
 The golf was probably played over the same area.